 “We know there is more to health than health care alone, and for children, factors such as sound nutrition, safe living environments, responsive adult caregivers, and nurturing social relationships are especially critical for healthy growth and development.
 Inadequate or inconsistent access to these factors can have physical and behavioral impacts that reverberate throughout a child’s life course as he or she grows into adulthood,” CMS officials observed.

-CMS leadership, including Acting Administrator Patrick Conway, MD, MSc, highlighted three concepts critical to the task of providing value-based care to pediatric population for which stakeholder feedback would prove beneficial:
+CMS leadership, including Acting Administrator Patrick Conway, MD, MSc, highlighted three concepts critical to the task of providing value-based care to pediatric populations for which stakeholder feedback would prove beneficial:

 - Opportunities and impediments to extending and enhancing integrated service model concepts like accountable care organizations (ACOs) to the pediatric population;